parth8454/WA-Assistant/README.md

 # WhatsApp AI Assistant

 A custom-built WhatsApp AI gatekeeper that handles incoming messages while you are away.
-Powered by Node.js, the Baileys library, and the Groq API, this assistant features context-aware conversational memory and automatic QR code generation for easy device linking.
+Powered by Node.js, the Baileys library, and the Groq API, this assistant features context-aware conversational memory and automatic QR code generation for easy device linking

 ## Features